 - 1. Presentation: scene analysis: Each participant has to give an 5-7 minutes long in-class presentation on an 1 minute long clip presenting a chosen element of the filmic image.
 The analysis must demonstrate the ability of the student to recognize and interpret the device in question.
 The choice of clip should be discussed with the instructor one or two weeks before the class, and the detailed plan of the presentation must be emailed to the instructor in a document, not later than 5 days before the respective class.
 The plan should contain the break-down of the scene (1), list of shots (2) + time markers of the highlighted parts (3). - 2.
 Written analyses: During the semester, students will write two in-class film analyses of a screened scene chosen by the instructor (Midterm and Final).
 In these written analyses, students have to demonstrate that they can understand, recognize and interpret the elements of the filmic image. - 3.
 Class participation: Continuous attendance and in-class activity is required.
-Four or more absences result in an incomplete for the course.sepGrade calculation: 20% (midterm) + 30% (final) + 20% (in-class activity) + 30% (scene analysis, individual presentation)
+Grade calculation: 20% (midterm) + 30% (final) + 20% (in-class activity) + 30% (scene analysis, individual presentation)